diegoaroa/BerkeleyX-Data8.3x/README.md

 # BerkeleyX-Data8.3x
-These are the notebooks for BerkeleyX-Data8.3x using the Pandas module
+These are the notebooks for BerkeleyX-Data8.3x using the Pandas module.